 It might be premature to call it a debate.
 A “debate” is normally a situation where people are free to choose between two paths.
 “Should I believe Habermas, or Foucault?
 I’m listening; I could go either way.”
 Conversation about distant reading is different, first, because there’s not much need to make a choice.
+Have any critics stopped reading closely?
 More importantly, this isn’t a debate yet because most of the people involved aren’t free to explore both paths.

 A dataset for distant reading To reduce barriers to entry, I’ve collaborated with HathiTrust Research Center to create an easier place to start with English-language literature.
 HathiTrust contains more than a million volumes in English between 1700 and 1922.
 However, many literary scholars are mainly concerned with books in a particular genre — they limit their inquiries, say, to “poetry” or “prose fiction.”
 How hard is this to use?
 HTRC Portal - Word Frequencies in English-Language Literature, 1700-1922.
 Note that this is a beta data release.
 Please send feedback to firstname.lastname@example.org.
 Many of the questions scholars want to ask about large collections of text can be posed using simplified representations – for instance, a list of the words in each volume, together with their frequencies.
 This dataset represents a first attempt to provide that information for English-language fiction, drama, and poetry published between 1700 and 1922, and contained in the HathiTrust Digital Library.